2023 Curriculum Theme

 Investment Governance Process and Models Reviewed: A consideration of the key actors in the process and their roles, particularly among the Board, Executive Director, CIOs and the internal investment teams.

-NIPF Opening Keynote: 76th United States Secretary of the Treasury Jack Lew (Core)
+NIPF Opening Keynote: 76th United States Secretary of the Treasury Jacob Lew (Core)

 Day 2: Monday, July 17